2016-17 Assessment FAQ

-- Updated practice tests will be available on EdTools in August.
+- Updated practice tests are available on EdTools.
 These are largely the same materials that were available last year but will be adjusted to reflect the updated structure of tests.

 - The online item sampler tool will not be available until 2017-18, and the department looks forward to providing more details as timelines are finalized with the vendor.

 - Strong instruction every day is the best preparation for students.
-Revised assessment blueprints can help you plan your instruction and be released by the end of July.
-Current academic standards are available here.
+Revised assessment blueprints can help you plan your instruction and current academic standards are available here.

 - How will students’ performance factor into my evaluation this year?